-- a) What conditions must exist to make a contract term unconscionable? - b) In 3 to 4 sentences, discuss how a stronger party can use its "Disparate Bargaining Power" to impose unconscionable contract terms on a weaker contracting partner. - c) What are the weaker party's options when the stronger party insists upon unconscionable contract terms on a take it or leave it basis? - d) When and how must a weaker party assert that the stronger party has imposed unconscionable contract terms due to its
+- a) What conditions must exist to make a contract term unfair? - b) What are the differences between unfair contract terms and unconscionable contract terms? - c) What are the weaker party's options when the stronger party insists upon unconscionable contract terms on a take it or leave it basis?

-"Disparate Bargaining Power"?
+d) When and how must a weaker party assert that the stronger party has imposed unconscionable contract terms due to its "Disparate Bargaining Power"?